Iv/gpx2googlemaps/README.md

 ### Generating a map without waypoints

-You can generate a map without any waypoints using the --bounds option on its own, for example:
+You can generate a map without any waypoints using the `--bounds` option on its own, for example:
 	$ ./gpx2googlemaps --bounds=46.5:7.5,46.7:7.7

-Changing the output file name
+### Changing the output file name

-The default output filename is map.png, this can be overridden with the --output option, for example:
+The default output filename is `map.png`, this can be overridden with the `--output` option, for example:
 	$ ./gpx2googlemaps --output=frutigen.png frutigen.gpx